trekfan42/streamdeck-ksp2-flight-control-main/README.md

 ## Current Progress

-Currently only the action group toggle button are functioning.
+Action group toggle button are functioning.
 These are the included action groups:
 - abort
 - brakes